 WCVI: Closed to commercial harvest.
 The WCVI stock persisted in a low biomass, low productivity state from approximately 2004 to 2014.
-In recent years there has been a slow increasing trend, as well as improved performance in the MSE simulations.
-However, given persistent low biomass relative to historic levels, as well as an only recent trend of slow rebuilding, this area will remain closed to support rebuilding.
-The spawning biomass in 2023 is forecast to be 22,375 short tons (range: 11,425-44,181 tons) and below the LRP with a 15% probability in the absence of fishing.
+In recent years there has been a slow increasing trend, with a large increase in spawning biomass in 2023, as well as improved performance in the MSE simulations.
+The spawning biomass in 2024 is forecast to be 41,244 short tons (range: 22,119-75,185 tons) and below the LRP with a 0.4% probability in the absence of fishing.
+MSE results show that harvest control rules with harvest rates up to and including 15% meet the conservation objective over the fifteen year simulation period, with a high degree of certainty.
+The median forecast of biomass for this stock in 2024 is projected to be above the USR.